Skip to main content

 Autism Ontario Programs

-Federal + Provincial — Apply Now
+Federal + Provincial, Apply Now

 Financial Supports

 These financial benefits are available to most families of autistic children regardless of OAP waitlist position.
-Apply as soon as possible — some have retroactive benefits.
+Apply as soon as possible, some have retroactive benefits.

-• Disability Tax Credit (DTC) — Federal
+• Disability Tax Credit (DTC), Federal

-Non-refundable tax credit worth up to $8,870/year (2024 rates) plus child supplement.
+Non-refundable tax credit, 2025 disability amount of $10,138 (child supplement adds $5,914 for under-18).
 Apply using Form T2201 with a medical practitioner signature.

-• Child Disability Benefit (CDB) — Federal
+• Child Disability Benefit (CDB), Federal

-• RDSP — Registered Disability Savings Plan
+• RDSP, Registered Disability Savings Plan

 Long-term savings plan for Canadians with a valid DTC.
 Government matches contributions with Canada Disability Savings Grants (up to $3,500/year) and Bonds (up to $1,000/year).